My official office hours are Tuesdays from 9:00–11:00 a.m. I am always available for pastoral emergencies.

 I encourage you to text, email, or call me if you want to schedule an appointment to talk with me either during office hours or at another time.

 I hope you’ll drop by!
-My workdays are Sundays through Wednesdays and my days off are Thursday and Friday.
-My Sabbath is Saturdays.
+My workdays are Sundays through Wednesdays.

 You can reach me by email at pastorkaren.humc@gmail.com or by phone or text at (541) 915-0335.